Frequently Asked I/O Questions

 About the Academic Environment

-We receive approximately 100 applications per year.
+We typically receive over 100 applications per year.

-On average 8-12 students are admitted into the program a year (This includes both the masters and Ph.D. program).
+On average, 8-12 students are admitted into the program a year (This includes both the masters and Ph.D. program).

 The average GRE score is approximately 306 which is the GRE Verbal and GRE Quantitative combined.
 The GRE Psychology test is not required for admission.